frntc/Sidekick64/README.md

 ## Updates

-Sidekick264 can also be used with the C16/+4 now with the very same PCB plus a simple adapter! (read more below)
+Sidekick264 can also be used with the C16/+4 now, with the very same PCB plus a simple adapter! (read more below)

 ## How does it work?